Cal Poly Mustangs men's soccer: 1950 to 1960: The beginning

 On April 28, 1950, Cal Poly hosted Fresno State for a friendly as part of the Country Fair on a College Campus event, marking the first-ever time soccer had been played on campus during Poly Royal.
 By 1954, the campus' International Relations Club sponsored the team, which defeated UCLA in an exhibition match on campus.

 In 1955, then-coach Hans Mager commented he "hope(d) to obtain some backing from the (athletic department) funds" in order to expand the team's schedule.
 Later in 1955, Cal Poly won the regional Southern California Championship, advancing to face San Francisco for the state title.
-The team took a hiatus from 1957 through 1959, returning in 1960 (playing only two matches) under the coaching of Anatol Hellman.
+The team took a hiatus from 1957 through 1959, returning in 1960 (playing only two matches, both losses) under the coaching of Anatol Hellman.

 1967-68: First intercollegiate teams and the SCCSA

 By the 1966–1967 academic year, the Cal Poly Student Affairs Council began discussing an appropriation of a fund to allow the Mustangs to join the NCAA.
 In July 1967, then-athletic director Robert Mott announced the addition of soccer after the council recognized the sport on a varsity level during the spring.